 Before my brother, Andy, lost most of his identity to his addiction, he was an incredible drummer.

 I used to hate how loud it was, but now I would give anything to hear him play again.

 He was the best thing I’ve ever done and his death has made me into a better person.
 I cultivated empathy, became a servant to others broken by grief, and he led me back to a relationship with Jesus.
-He was a million other things!

 “Memories saturate my heart and the story of you spills from my eyes.”